-The Raymond School Board recognizes the importance of proper nutrition and developmentally appropriate physical activity as ways of promoting healthy lifestyles, minimizing childhood obesity, and preventing other diet-related chronic diseases.
+The Board recognizes the importance of proper nutrition and developmentally appropriate physical activity as ways of promoting healthy lifestyles, minimizing childhood obesity, and preventing other diet-related chronic diseases.
 The Board also recognizes that health and student success are interrelated.
-It is, therefore, the goal of the Board that the learning environment be aligned to positively influence a student's understanding, beliefs, and habits as they relate to good nutrition and physical activity.
+It is, therefore, the goal of the Board that the learning environment positively influences a student's understanding, beliefs, and habits as they relate to good nutrition and physical activity.